If you're switching to a new device

 Turn on your device

-You'll see "Hello" in many languages.
-Press the Home button to unlock your device and begin setup.
+Press and hold the device's power button until you see the Apple logo.
+You'll then see "Hello" in many languages.
+Follow the steps to get started.
 If you're blind or have low vision, you can turn on VoiceOver or Zoom from the Hello screen.

 When asked, choose your language.
 Then tap your country or region.
-This affects how information looks on your device, including date, time, contacts, and more.
+This affects how information looks on your device, including date, time, contacts and more.
+At this point, you can tap the blue accessibility button to set up Accessibility Options that can optimise your setup experience and the use of your new device.

-If you have another device on iOS 11, use Quick Start
+If you have another device on iOS 11 or later, use Quick Start

-If you have another device that's running iOS 11, you can use it to automatically set up your new device with Quick Start.
+If you have another device that's running iOS 11 or later, you can use it to automatically set up your new device with Quick Start.
 Bring the two devices close together, and then follow the instructions.

 Activate your device